SasheO/DukeREU/README.md

 # DukeREU

 ## About
 This directory contains code, presentation, and some other relevant files and folder used by Mezisashe Ojuba during the 2024 Pratt School of Engineering REU.
-The project of this REU was to develop simplified phoneme-specific mask estimation model building on the [earlier work of Kevin Chu](https://doi.org/10.1121/2.0001698).
+The project of this REU was to develop simplified phoneme-specific mask estimation model building on the [earlier work of Kevin Chu et al.](https://doi.org/10.1121/2.0001698).
 This readme describes the subfolders as well as important locations to find results, visualizations, etc. This directory contains only a checkpoint of useful code.
 Moreover, this directory is currently unstructured.
 The main code-base is complete and better documented.